lakshita321/lakshita321/README.md

 ## 🛠️ Tech Arsenal

-A comprehensive overview of the technologies I work with:
+A comprehensive overview of the technologies I work with, ensuring optimal visual impact:

 ### 🌐 Languages & Core Development
 <p>